j5g3/j5g3/README.md

 Online documentation at <http://j5g3.com/docs>

 To get started and get a feeling of how j5g3 works.
-Visit the Writing a Pong Game tutorial at <http://j5g3.com/tutorials/pong.html>.
+Visit the homepage at <http://j5g3.com>.